Tycro-Games/AUSS/README.md

 - every wave needs to have:
   - a weight that is a positive integer
   - array of enemy types from the [list](https://github.com/OneBogdan01/TopDownShooter/edit/master/README.md#enemy-types) below
-- one can also validate the [enemy waves](json/enemy_waves.json) using this [link](https://www.jsonschemavalidator.net/s/9zhf3M4W) or any other json schema validators, use the [schema](json/schema.json) from the project
   - ***Note that this may still result in an invalid json file if the enemy types have typos***
   - ***If the game does not start and does not throw any error, there is most probably a problem parsing the json files into the game***
 - the code does not add duplicates to the current wave when it does the parsing, when it encounters a duplicate in the same wave it will skip over it
+- When the last wave it is completed, it starts from the beginning but increases the weight for every wave.
+This happens every time the player reaches the end

 ## Enemy Types:
 - Runner